 Talk with your health care provider

-an allergic reaction after a previous dose of any vaccine that protects against tetanus, diphtheria, or pertussis.
+Has had an allergic reaction after a previous dose of any vaccine that protects against tetanus, diphtheria, or pertussis

-a coma, decreased level of consciousness, or prolonged seizures within 7 days after a previous dose of any pertussis vaccine (DTP or DTaP).
+Has had a coma, decreased level of consciousness, or prolonged seizures within 7 days after a previous dose of any pertussis vaccine (DTP or DTaP)

-severe pain or swelling after a previous dose of any vaccine that protects against tetanus or diphtheria.
+Has had severe pain or swelling after a previous dose of any vaccine that protects against tetanus or diphtheria

-allergic reaction after a previous dose of PCV13, to an earlier pneumococcal conjugate vaccine known as PCV7, or to any vaccine containing diphtheria toxoid (for example, DTaP).
+- Has had an allergic reaction after a previous dose of PCV13, to an earlier pneumococcal conjugate vaccine known as PCV7, or to any vaccine containing diphtheria toxoid (for example, DTaP)

 Children with minor illnesses, such as a cold, may be vaccinated.
 Children who are moderately or severely ill should usually wait until they recover before being vaccinated.